Boex9/SatDeck/README.md

-# TLE Playground (formerly SatDeck)
+# SATDECK

-TLE Playground is a desktop-first 3D satellite tracking and visualization tool built with JavaScript and Three.js.
+SatDeck is a desktop-first 3D satellite tracking and visualization tool built with JavaScript and Three.js.

-This project was originally called **SatDeck** and aimed to become a fully-featured satellite tracking platform similar to
+The project was originally aimed to become a fully-featured satellite tracking platform similar to
 n2yo.com, satellitemap.space and other public trackers.

 It loads **Two-Line Element (TLE)** data from a local `.txt` file and visualizes satellite orbits around Earth in real time.